-Zone C - The Montour - Hillside 115kV (2) circuits are reconductored (replace existing 336ACSR with 795ACSR) from Montour to the Ridge Road Taps; line terminal upgrades at Montour Falls (buswork and disconnect switches) and Hillside (buswork) are necessary to accommodate the higher rated conductor.
+The Montour - Hillside 115kV (2) circuits are reconductored (replace existing 336ACSR with 795ACSR) from Montour to the Ridge Road Taps; line terminal upgrades at Montour Falls (buswork and disconnect switches) and Hillside (buswork) are necessary to accommodate the higher rated conductor.
 The cost to rebuild the existing Montour Falls - Ridge Tap line sections (9.5 miles/each) and terminal equipment upgrades is approximately \$20,900,000.

-The Hillside - No. Waverly 115kV is reconductored replacing the existing 2-4/0 ACSR with 795ACSR; and upgrade buswork at No. Waverly and line terminal equipment at Hillside.
+The Hillside - North Waverly 115kV is reconductored replacing the existing 2-4/0 ACSR with 795ACSR; and upgrade the buswork at North Waverly and line terminal equipment at Hillside.
 The cost to rebuild 17 miles of transmission line and terminal equipment is estimated at \$17,500,000